 Independent study- wise, you will get 30 minutes a week in each of English, Maths, Science, MFL and 30 minutes a fortnight in your other subjects, apart from ICT, in which you will be given 90 minutes a fortnight.
 You are also expected to do 30 minutes of English reading homework a week – but I’m sure you will be reading far more than that!

 Your parents will receive information home from your teachers once every half-term, informing them of both your progress and attitude to learning in all of your subjects.
 Prizes will be given for those who are succeeding, and interventions will be put in place for those who need them: the Year 8 team examines all data carefully.

-You will be given the opportunity to become a House or Year Prefect, Tutor Captain or Student Council representative.
+You will be given the opportunity to become a House or Year Prefect, Tutor Captain or Student Council or Kindness Council representative .
 In addition, there is the Year 8 Student Leadership Award: challenge yourself to take on additional responsibility in a chosen area, for example running coaching sessions in sport or literacy.

 We have very high expectations of you as Year 8 pupils and I expect you to represent yourself with pride and honour.
 Take advantage of every opportunity that comes your way and fulfil the potential you have.